Now accepting enrollments!

 Literacy as a Lifeline

 Reading is at the heart of the Freedom School curriculum.
 During the summer session, many students fall in love with books for the first time.
+Scholars who participated in the 2018 summer program, increased their reading proficiency an average of one and a half years in six weeks.

-Freedom School scholars ages 7-10 are taught by college-age interns who want to improve the lives of children while enriching their own life experience.
+Hannah Freedom School scholars ages 9-14, are taught by college-age interns who want to improve the lives of children while enriching their own life experience.
 These students, referred to as Servant Leader Interns, are a part of 2,000 other youth leaders from around the country who each complete rigorous week-long training in Tennessee as well as 4-6 days on post national training on site before the summer program begins.

 Highlighting Cultural Awareness